open-policy-agent/opa/docs/docs/management-bundles/index.md

 ### HTTP Long Polling

-With the periodic bundle downloading (ie. `short polling`) technique, OPA sends regular requests to the remote HTTP server to pull any available bundle.
+With the periodic bundle downloading (i.e. `short polling`) technique, OPA sends regular requests to the remote HTTP server to pull any available bundle.
 If there is no new bundle, the server responds with a `304 Not Modified` response.
 The polling frequency depends on the latency that the client can tolerate in retrieving updated information from the server.
 A drawback of this